ptsteadman/notebook/stories/a-quiet-new-voice.md

 "Okay, I think Eric already has everything up and running.
 Could you quickly get into the calibration pose?"

-Feyerabend stretched out her arms, like Jesus on the cross.

-"Thanks, got your data."

 The inside of the new MRI scanner was almost silent.

 "Okay.
 Here we go," said Addison's voice, from a speaker somewhere.
+Feyerabend's heart was racing.

 "We'll start with a test pulse...now."